-The Ministers issued Environmental Assessment Certificate (EAC) #14-02 setting 77 conditions under which the Project can proceed.
-EAC #14-02 also requires that BC Hydro submit a report to "EAO Compliance and Enforcement staff on the status of compliance with the Conditions of this Certificate, and the conditions in Schedule B ... on or before March 31 in each year during construction and operation phases of the Project."

-The following report is being submitted in accordance with this requirement, and covers the period April 1, 2017 to March 31, 2018.
+EAC #14-02 requires that BC Hydro submit a report to "EAO Compliance and Enforcement staff on the status of compliance with the Conditions of this Certificate, and the conditions in Schedule B ... on or before March 31 in each year during construction and operation phases of the Project."
+The following report is being submitted in accordance with this requirement, and covers the period April 1, 2018 to December 31, 2018.
+The report submitted in March 2020 will cover the period January 1, 2019 to December 31, 2019.